nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

-In the context of software development accessibility refers to the use of assistive technologies to aid users in effectively use the software being developed.
+In the context of software development accessibility refers to the use of assistive technologies to aid users in effectively using the software being developed.
 When designing interactions through the screen, keyboard, mouse and speakers it is important to ensure that people with disabilities will be able to effectively participate in those interactions.